AP Interview: Branson hopes concert saves Venezuelan lives

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

+“We want to make it a joyous occasion,” Branson said about the concert.
+“And we’re hoping that sense prevails and that the military allows the bridge to be open so that much-needed supplies can be sent across.”

+Guaido declared himself interim president of Venezuela on Jan.
+23 with the backing of the United States and most South American and European nations who argue that Maduro’s re-election was fraudulent.
+He has announced that humanitarian aid will enter Venezuela on Saturday, the day after Branson’s concert.

-Venezuela’s Information Minister Jorge Rodriguez on Monday announced a rival concert for Feb.
-22 and Feb.
-23.
+Meanwhile, Venezuela’s Information Minister Jorge Rodriguez on Monday announced a rival concert for Friday and Saturday on the Venezuelan side of the border.
+Rodriguez did not announce the artists that are expected to perform, saying only that it would be massive.

+“People from all over the world want to take part in this message of love, solidarity and denunciation against the aggression that they’re trying against the Venezuelan people,” Rodriguez said.

+Guaido said the move by Maduro’s government was “desperate” and showed its indecision.